 2.2.
 Child in car injured: felony penalties

-If a child under 16 in your car is injured when you commit DUI or DWAI, the child abuse is usually a Colorado class 3 felony penalty resulting from criminal negligence.
+If a child under 16 in your car is injured when you commit DUI or DWAI, child abuse is usually a Colorado class 3 felony penalty resulting from criminal negligence.

 In addition to punishment for the underlying drunk or drugged driving, consequences can include: